btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 ---

-Before moving on to the next section, let's take a look at some information made available to us by the kernel in `/proc` that is interesting and instructive.
+Before moving on to the last section of this very generous article, let's take a look at some information made available to us by the kernel in `/proc` that is interesting and instructive.

 Each process in `/proc` has a `mounts` file that informs us what mounts, if any, were created by any process.
 For example, to see the mount points for PID 1 (on my system that is `systemd`), you can do: